 We also saw problems with users overlooking or misinterpreting tabbed GUI components because of the low distinctiveness of the tab selection and the poor perceived affordance of the very concept of clickable tabs.

 Icons are flat, monochromatic, and coarsely simplified.
-This is no doubt a retort to Apple's overly tangible, colorful, and extremely detailed "skeuomorphic" design style in iOS.
+This is no doubt a retort to Apple's overly tangible, colorful, and extremely detailed "skeuomorphic" design style in iOS prior to iOS 7.
 For once, I think a compromise would be better than either extreme.
 In this case, we often saw users either not relating to the icons or simply not understanding them.
+(Update: unfortunately Apple repeated many of Microsoft's mistakes in iOS 7.)

 Icons are supposed to (a) help users interpret the system, and (b) attract clicks.
 Not the Win8 icons.